Hypertension and high blood cholesterol are compensation mechanisms of our body due to impaired filtration of the liver and kidneys.

 - Hypertension is prevalent in developing countries in Asia and Africa.

-- According to WHO, nearly half of the adult population suffers from high blood pressure.
+- According to WHO, nearly half of adults suffer from high blood pressure.

 The World Health Organization attributes high blood pressure to an annual death rate of 7.5 million people, confusing (like everyone else) between symptoms and the causes of the disease.
 (A symptom of illness cannot cause death.)